 Offer a discount on the bundled items to encourage immediate purchase.
 The promotion program always attracts customers, and then any discount will bring a sense that they are getting more benefits while saving their budget.

 Keep track and find customer’s touchpoints on their shopping journey.
-Depending on how customers shop for goods by using email or visiting a store in person, you can approach to market your additional product accordingly.
+Depending on how customers shop for goods by using cross-selling emails or visiting a store in person, you can approach to market your additional product accordingly.

 Take advantage of your existing inbound marketing to promote supplementary products and services.
 For instance, if you have content targeting an audience who buy high-end clothing, you can include ads for jewelry on your blog posts and product description to cross-sell.